SteponasIvasovas/home-project-03/Readme.md

 ## Installation

 1. Clone this repository
-2. Execute npm install in the cloned folder
+2. Execute "npm install" in the cloned folder

 ## Available scripts